hashicorp/katakoda/consul-secure-acl-vault/step5.md

    6fa2c574-6951-51db-310a-672e328f2aba - consul-servers
 ```

-Any user or process with access to Vault can now obtain
+Any user or process with access to Vault can now create
 short lived Consul tokens in order to carry out operations,
 thus centralizing the access to Consul tokens.